AZapata27/AZapata27/README.md

 - 🔭 I am currently working at TigoUne Pereira as an intern in systems management

-- 🌱 I’m currently learning JavaScript and React
+- 🌱 I’m currently learning JavaScript and ReactJS

 - 👯 I'm looking to collaborate on a Software developer company, full time - remote or located in Colombia